Justjason24/ASMX-Reversi/README.md

 # ASMX-Reversi
-Reversi game using Angular and ASMX :O
+Reversi game using Angular and ASMX.
+Went down a rabbit hole.
+This is a still in development.